 Mastering SEO is an ongoing process, but getting the basics right can potentially bring you a flood of highly targeted potential buyers.
 SEO offers a high ROI on your efforts compared to other forms of marketing.
 It’s also a straightforward process that requires a bunch of small steps to be completed as you can see for yourself by reading onwards.

 Keyword research is the first step of any SEO campaign.
 This phase helps you spot cost-effective opportunities where the competition is relatively low but there is decent search volume.
-You can use paid keyword research tools to gain access to hundreds of target keywords that are worth going after based on your market share & focus.
+Agencies often use industry keyword research tools to gain access to hundreds of target keywords that are worth going after based on your market share & focus.

 Searching for keywords involves looking at the ease of ranking versus the search volume.
 The idea is to find the golden keywords that offer excellent search volume with little competition.
 The type of competition you can take on depends on your funds, resources and expertise.
 You’ll need to evaluate the top listings to see what you’re up against.